mathematicalmichael/thesis/README.md

 This will run the makefile that calls LaTeXMake to fully compile the thesis with the bibliography and references.
 You can then use the File-Browser on the left-hand side to navigate to `thesis/dissertation.pdf` and open a preview PDF in the JupyterLab web-app.

+# Docker

+Clone the repo and `cd` into the folder, then you can build the PDF with:

+`docker run --rm -v $(pwd):/tmp --workdir /tmp mathematicalmichael/math-user:thesis make`

 ---

 # Michael Pilosov's Dissertation